Aquila0911/MERN-Authentication-System/README.md

 - **crypto:** For secure random number generation, used for tokens.
 - **jsonwebtoken:** An implementation of JSON Web Tokens.
 - **nodemon:** Monitors changes and automatically restarts the server.
+- **cors:** Middleware to enable Cross-Origin Resource Sharing.

+## Deployment
+The deployment of this project is split between two platforms to leverage their strengths for different parts of the application (also because they're free):

+-  **Frontend**: Deployed on [Vercel](https://vercel.com/), known for its ease of use and automatic scaling.
+The frontend interacts with the backend through a base URL specified in the `.env.local` file, which is set to the backend's URL hosted on Render.
+-  **Backend**: Hosted on [Render](https://render.com/), chosen for its simplicity in setting up Node.js applications.
+The backend connects to a MongoDB Atlas database, with the connection URI securely stored in the `.env` file.

 ## Getting Started